yoctometric/UMcovidbot/README.md

 # UMcovidbot

 A bot written by William Cunningham.
-Use at your own risk
+Not particularly user friendly, because I don't expect anybody to use it.

 Note: this bot depends on the discord.py, requests, and asyncio libraries.
 Make sure you have them installed!